Right, here it is, folks, from the Chicago Tribune.

 They've collected sums like that from all kinds of people, all kinds of nations in Europe.

-ChICOMs and any number of places around the world.
+TRICOMs in any number of places around the world.

 And the Clinton Global Initiative happens to meet in New York at the same time the United Nations General Assembly is meeting.

-So all those people are in town and they go back and forth to the Clinton Global Initiative wherever it's being held to the United Nations General Assembly building.
+So all those people are in town and they go back and forth to the Clinton Global Initiative, wherever it's being held, to the United Nations General Assembly building.

 But how about is it kind of Doyle McManus, LA Times?

-Yes, it's Crooked Hillary might stick.
+Yeah, these crooked Hillary might stick.

 And so, yeah, she should come out for campaign financial.

-That's what the media thinks.
+This is what the media thinks.

 The media's got a bunch of get the money out of politics.

-It ain't gonna happen.
+It ain't going to happen.

 The commitment to Julie Tauber McMahon's firm from the Clinton Global Initiative was placed on its 2010 conference agenda at Clinton's urging.

-The initiative, so I guess there's a board of directors of the Clinton Global Initiative, and they meet on to whom to make charitable donations.
+It's in the Wall Street Journal from Yesterday, the initiative, so I guess there's a board of directors of the Clinton Global Initiative, and they meet on to whom to make charitable donations.

-And this babe got two million bucks.
+And this babe got $2 million.

 She's got a company called Energy Pioneer Solutions.